bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 * Illustration of important Decision-Making concepts
 * Introduction of the Decision Intelligence Framework that applies systematic decision-making
 * Application of Decision Intelligence theory with Generative AI
-* Interative Notebooks for AI engineers/software engineers to execute the examples with an orchestration framework (Semantic Kernel & OpenAI)
+* Interactive Notebooks for AI engineers/software engineers to execute the examples with an orchestration framework (Semantic Kernel & OpenAI)

 The unique workshop structure with diverse focus areas, allows this workshop to be consumed in several ways.
 Depending on your persona, familiarity with Decision Theory or AI acumen, you have several paths to get started.